sametz/secondorder/README.rst

 maintain a functional program.
 If you're curious, and have a Python 3 installation, you can download the project folders, install the requirements in requirements.txt if necessary, and run main.py from the command line.

+TODO
+====

+See CHANGELOG.rst for the map towards a version 1.0.
+In addition, there is much code refactoring (e.g. to a Model-View-Controller architecture) and cleanup required.

 Feedback
 ========